devizer/KernelManagementLab/KernelManagementJam/ThreadInfo/README.md

 - Linux on x64 using plenty linux distributions
 - Linux on ARM 64-bit using Debian
 - OS X x64 10.13 & 10.14
+- Windows 2012 R2 (x64)

-x64 Windows and ARM 32-bit Linux are manually tested only.
+ARM 32-bit Linux is manually tested only (because multiarch docker images does not work properly)

 It should be supported on Linux x86 and BSD-like system with linux compatibility layer using mono, but was never tested.